gatkinso/challenge/README.md

 # Overview
 This project is an unsolicited entry for an employment code challenge I found online.
 While I am not applying for the job (yet), the challenge looked interesting enough to do simply to learn something new... in this case actually learning how to implement a REST API, Flask, and integrate it with other programming languages.
 Also, learn how to integrate with Travis-CI, codecov.io, and CDash.

-Most of these things I did not know before starting this project!
-I'm a C++ man.
-This other stuff... all new to me.

 # Agent
 This project is an Application Performance Monitoring (APM) middleware library for Python.
 It will preprocess both the request and response side of a REST API exchange, and create various telemetry about the exchange.
 This data will be stored in a CSV file.